DragosTrandafir/ForestHandler_Personal_Project/README.md

 Additional information
 - all the data is created in the main module
-- THE MAIN MODULE should be run in order to start the application
+- main.py should be run in order to start the application